 - 7: Defender/Police Judo: Hand, Stick, Knife, Gun Combatives with police requirements before during and after each confrontation

 Close Quarter Combat Group Training Mission Progression Overview:

 All training is expressed in The Scientific Fighting Congress is in a “Modular Concept.”
 A module includes learning the basics of execution of a particular tactic, troubleshooting common counters to the tactic, skill and flow drill development of the tactic, counters, and then using the tactic in standing, kneeling and ground positions fighting with and/or against unarmed, stick, knife and gun weaponry.
 I believe in an organization of material that follows this macro to micro progression:

 Epiphany.
 It is here for you already.
 Are you ready for the next step?

 Year 2000.
 One of the first, multi-day camps, attended by 63 dedicated people at a US military base.

 W. Hock Hochheim teaches self-defense to military, police and savvy citizens in some 40 seminars in 12 allied countries annually.
-To learn more, select one of the courses from the SFC Combat Course menu at the top of this or any other page at this site. or email Hock directly at: HockHochheim@ForceNecessary.com for additional information.
+To learn more, select one of the courses from the course menu at the top of this or any other page at this site. or email Hock directly at: HockHochheim@ForceNecessary.com for additional information.